-Os Vimaranenses struggled to find a matching replacement – though goals from on-loan Malian striker Moussa Marega may yet bring more European football in 2017-18.
+Os Vimaranenses struggled to find a matching replacement – though goals from Brazilian striker Davidson helped bring more European football for 2019-20.

 Revamped from a municipal ground to the first of Portugal’s Euro 2004 stadia to be unveiled, the Estádio D Afonso Henriques is known as the Estádio do Rei, ‘The King’s Stadium’, Dom Afonso Henriques being Portugal’s first monarch.
 Holding 30,000 all-seated, its capacity is rarely tested these days, as the average gate is barely half that figure.